|KIERKEGAARD and CHRIST|

 Just as you can scorn "god worshippers" by seeing what they do and what they say about themselves, how much ignorance they disguise under their god worship, how much of it is driven by the need to have power, the need to order life around the personal idiosyncrasy of the person or group of persons so too you can scorn the god deniers by the simple ignorance and arrogance of their claims.
 What do the god deniers reveal by their acts and words?

-Sometimes when the personal relation to the divine seems lacking, seems to slide down to mediocre acceptance of all in a cowardly but purely human way, one often goes to the impersonal relation; that is, the events, catastrophes, general movements and disposition of societies in all parts of the globe.
-One says "this couldn't possibly occur without the impetus of some general design we are only faintly aware of.
+Sometimes when the personal relation to the divine seems lacking, seems to slide down to mediocre acceptance of all in a purely human way, one often goes to the impersonal relation; that is, the events, catastrophes, general movements and disposition of societies in all parts of the globe.
+One says "this couldn't possibly occur without the impetus of some general design we are only faintly aware of."
 To ascribe all of that to "God" is understandable but not sufficient really.
 Isn't that the form of perception which has occurred in the past thousand years or so?
-It’s only been in the last 100 years or so that men and women have been attempting to describe events, the inhuman, through reasons of his own making.
+It's only been in the last 100 years or so that men and women have been attempting to describe events, the inhuman, through reasons of his own making.

 There are obviously many questions involved here and I am only touching a precious few.